bitovi/academy/src/technology-consulting/9-building-rapport.md

 - **Know your audience:** Avoid swearing and no-go subjects (e.g. politics, religion, etc.) until the client brings it up.
 - **Learn their communication style:** If you don’t communicate in their style, you’re not only losing an opportunity to build rapport, you might be taking away from rapport you’ve already built.
 Be sure to learn how they want to communicate (direct/indirect, over email/chat/meetings, with small talk or not, etc.) and always follow that.
 - **Be playful to get what you want:** Using humor in situations where you’re feeling frustrated and incredulous is often an effective way to get what you want while not making people hate you.
-- **Keep it light:** Use light-hearted jokes that don’t target anyone specifically.
+- **Use light-hearted humor:** Light jokes can make you seem more approachable and help others feel comfortable.
+Be sure to be inclusive, non-offensive, and don’t target anyone specifically.
 - **Respect differences:** Show respect for cultural differences in communication, such as varying attitudes towards directness, gestures, and levels of formality.
 - **Avoid assumptions:** Avoid making assumptions about cultural practices.
 When in doubt, ask your client about their preferences and be open to learning.